Virtual Adolescent Mental Health Center

 When you begin teen depression treatment, whether online or in person, the process is structured to provide the best care for your child.
 Our approach includes:

-2. Personalized treatment planning based on your teen’s symptoms and needs
+2. Personalized treatment planning based on your teen’s symptoms and needs, with the teen’s doctor closely involved and the teen included in treatment choices to enhance engagement and motivation.

-4. Ongoing management and support, which may include therapy, skill-building, or medication when appropriate
+4. Ongoing management and support, which may include therapy, skill-building, or antidepressant treatment when appropriate, always under the supervision of the teen’s doctor.

 Helping Teens With Other Mental Health Issues

 We are not just any treatment center.
-We are an online service designed for pediatric patients and teens only.
+We are an online service designed specifically for pediatric patients and teens, treating a range of mental disorders including depression, anxiety, ADHD, and more.
 We’re located in Laguna Hills, CA, but serve teens across California.

 Our care is built on trust, compassion, and clinical skill.
-Our team stays updated with systematic reviews, meta-analysis, and prospective studies to offer the best help possible.
+Our team stays updated with systematic reviews, meta-analyses, and prospective studies to ensure our treatment approaches are informed by the most comprehensive and current research available.

 Whether your teen has mild depression or severe depression, we offer help that fits their needs.
 We believe in evidence for efficacy and safe, first-line medication when necessary.